 Sunbasket vs. Green Chef: Price

-A major difference between Sunbasket and Green Chef is that as of July 2021, all of Green Chef's meals are the same price, whereas Sunbasket has many premium meal kits that carry substantial extra charges.
+Both Sunbasket and Green Chef charge a flat rate of $9.99 for shipping.
 Sunbasket also offers a large selection of excellent add-ons that will likely tempt you to fork over additional cash.
 We tried several of these items and were consistently impressed.

-Between the premium meals and the add-ons, you'll likely end up spending more with Sunbasket.
-On the other hand, if you stick to standard meals and stay away from the add-ons, you could end up spending slightly less than with Green Chef.
-Plus, Green Chef plans to offer premium meals in the future, so it looks like this very close price contest will only get closer over time.
+Between the average meal costs and the add-ons, you'll likely end up spending more with Sunbasket.
+On the other hand, if you stick to lower-priced meals and stay away from the add-ons, you could end up spending slightly less than with Green Chef.
 For now, Green Chef wins on price.
 However, it's a small difference, and price alone seems unlikely to be a deciding factor in this contest.

 Sunbasket vs. Green Chef: Meal Choices

-With 10 different plans to Green Chef's three, Sunbasket seems to serve more types of diets than Green Chef.
+Overall, Sunbasket seems to serve more types of diets than Green Chef.
 In practice, though, Sunbasket is really best for omnivores than for strict adherents.
-If you're committed to a specific diet—like keto or paleo, for example—Green Chef may be the better choice because while Sunbasket gives you access to more weekly options, it actually has fewer options than Green Chef within these specific dietary categories.
+If you're committed to a specific diet—like keto or paleo, for example—Green Chef may be the better choice because, while Sunbasket gives you access to more weekly options, it actually has fewer options than Green Chef within these specific dietary categories.
 Basically, Sunbasket is better if you're somewhat flexible with your diet, interested in mixing and matching from different plans, and stocking your pantry with yummy add-ons.

 Many of Sunbasket's meal kits let you swap proteins.
 Green Chef's meals, on the other hand, are unalterable.
-As mentioned above, Sunbasket has many more add-ons, including breakfast items, snacks, sweets, and a whole lot more.
-For flexibility and overall variety, Sunbasket is the clear winner, but if sticking to a specific diet is important to you, Green Chef is likely the better choice.
+As mentioned above, Sunbasket has many more add-ons, so if you're looking for flexibility and overall variety, Sunbasket is the clear winner.
+But if sticking to a specific diet is important to you, Green Chef is likely the better choice.